 When it comes to housing, Monroe, NC is very affordable and literally has something for everyone.
 Single-family homes, townhouses, condominiums, apartments, multi-family housing, manufactured housing, farmland and plots of land to build on are all available.

-When looking for housing, you’ll find that three bedroom single-family homes are the most common type of housing on the Monroe market with the median age of the local housing stock being only about 23 years old suggesting a lot of newer housing on the market.
+When looking for housing, you’ll find that three bedroom single-family homes are the most common type of housing on the Monroe market with the median age of the local housing stock being only about 23 years old suggesting a lot of newer housing on the market, it is also a lot cheaper to get a home warranty plan from companies like First American for small houses.

 The median home value in Monroe, NC is approximately $125,900 with an average home size of 1489 square feet.
 Overall, the median property tax bill in Monroe is about $1400 per year which is a few hundred dollars less than what you’d find in nearby Charlotte, NC.